Limited liability partnership: United States

-In the United States, each individual state has its own law governing their formation.
+In the United States, each individual state has its own law governing the formation of an LLP.
 Limited liability partnerships emerged in the early 1990s: while only two states allowed LLPs in 1992, over forty had adopted LLP statutes by the time LLPs were added to the Uniform Partnership Act in 1996.

-The limited liability partnership was formed in the aftermath of the collapse of real estate and energy prices in Texas in the 1980s.
+The limited liability partnership was first formed in the aftermath of the collapse of real estate and energy prices in Texas in the 1980s.
 This collapse led to a large wave of bank and savings and loan failures.
 Because the amounts recoverable from the banks were small, efforts were made to recover assets from the lawyers and accountants that had advised the banks in the early 1980s.
 The reason was that partners in law and accounting firms were subject to the possibility of huge claims which would bankrupt them personally, and the first LLP laws were passed to shield innocent members of these partnerships from liability.

 Although found in many business fields, the LLP is an especially popular form of organization among professionals, particularly lawyers, accountants, and architects.
 In some U.S. states, namely California, New York, Oregon, and Nevada, LLPs can only be formed for such professional uses.
 Formation of an LLP typically requires filing certificates with the county and state offices.
 Although specific rules vary from state to state, all states have passed variations of the Revised Uniform Partnership Act.

 The liability of the partners varies from state to state.
 Section 306(c) of the Revised Uniform Partnership Act (1997) (RUPA), a standard statute adopted by a majority of the states, grants LLPs a form of limited liability similar to that of a corporation:

 An obligation of a partnership incurred while the partnership is a limited liability partnership, whether arising in contract, tort, or otherwise, is solely the obligation of the partnership.
 A partner is not personally liable, directly or indirectly, by way of contribution or otherwise, for such an obligation solely by reason of being or so acting as a partner.

 However, a sizable minority of states only extend such protection against negligence claims, meaning that partners in an LLP can be personally liable for contract and intentional tort claims brought against the LLP.
 While Tennessee and West Virginia have otherwise adopted RUPA, their respective adoptions of Section 306 depart from the uniform language, and only a partial liability shield is provided.

-As in a partnership or Limited liability company (LLC), the profits of and Limited liability partnership (LLP) are allocated among the partners for tax purposes, avoiding the problem of "double taxation" often found in corporations.
+As in a partnership or limited liability company (LLC), the profits of a limited liability partnership are allocated among the partners for tax purposes, avoiding the problem of "double taxation" often found in corporations.

-Some US states have combined the LP and LLP forms to create limited liability limited partnerships.
+Some US states have combined the LP and LLP to create limited liability limited partnerships.